Look up your trash and recycling pickup day

 - Printers, copiers and scanners

 - Toner and ink cartridges

-These items require a $25 White Goods Sticker that can be purchased at the DPW (check or money order) or City Hall (cash, check or money order).
-(Neither office can accept credit cards.)
-(Be sure not to block pedestrian traffic.)
+Large appliances require a $25 White Goods Sticker that can be purchased at the DPW (by check or money order) or at City Hall (by cash, check or money order).
+Neither office can accept credit cards.
+When placing your white goods, curbside, be sure not to block pedestrian traffic.

 - Air Conditioners

-- Refrigerators- Remove door before placing the item on the sidewalk.
+- Refrigerators: Remove door before placing item on sidewalk.